Fauda: Main

-Doron Kavillio
+Doron Kabilio

 Portrayed by Lior Raz.
 Doron is married to Gali, and has a son, Ido, and a daughter, Noga.
 Doron, after leaving the army, lives on a farm and grows grapes in order to make his own wine.
-Doron having previously been credited with killing Abu Ahmad, rejoins his old Israel Defense Force (IDF) unit, 18 months later, after intelligence discovered Abu Ahmad was still alive.
+Having been previously credited with killing Abu Ahmad, he rejoins his old Israel Defense Force (IDF) unit 18 months later, after intelligence discovered that Abu Ahmad was still alive.